 - Notated music (this includes notated on graphic score) - scores (pdf only) must be submitted and where possible please include recordings (mp3 (320 kbps), aiff or wav only).

 - Non–notated music - sound files in the following formats are acceptable: mp3 (320 kbps), aiff or wav. mp3 format is preferable.

 - Other – please contact CMC to discuss appropriate materials for submission.

 - Copies of concert programmes for pieces referenced in section 4 above.

 - Outline of other professional achievements.

-- A complete list of works to include the following: title, year, instrumentation, duration, performers (if applicable) and venue or broadcast details of those works.
+- A full list of completed works to include the following: title, year, instrumentation, duration, performers (if applicable) and venue or broadcast details of those works.
 (Note: Failure to give any of the details requested will deem the application as incomplete)

 - A curriculum vitae along with a 250 word biography.

 - A personal statement (c.
-300 words) outlining your key priorities as a creative artist, why you are seeking CMC representation.
-This is a key part of associate composer application.
+300 words) outlining your key priorities as a composer or sound artist, and why you are seeking CMC representation.
+This is a key part of an application for Associate Representation.

 CMC accepts applications for posthumous composer representation.
 Applications are accepted after a period of three years has passed following the death of the composer.
 Please contact CMC for further information on this application process - Anne-Marie Hughes, Library Co-ordinator firstname.lastname@example.org